February 26, 2021 3 min read

-The misery of heartburn affects millions of people daily and many turn to prescription medications or over-the-counter tablets and liquids for relief.
-Over time, drug use fails to address the problem and could lead to other health complications.
-Understanding your digestion issues and what causes them can help you treat the root of the problem and in the meantime natural antacids can provide safe and effective relief.
+The misery of stomach discomfort affects millions of people daily.
+Over time, traditional drug store treatments could lead to other health complications.
+Understanding your digestion system and what causes them can help you maintain healthy digestive function.

-Below are five top natural antacids to put you on the path of relief from heartburn and balancing your digestion.
+Below are five top natural remedies that may help put you on the path to balancing your digestion.

 No, we’re not referring to the candy, but licorice root tea, its extracts, or even fresh licorice slices.
 Licorice has natural stomach healing properties, will greatly help relieve heartburn and improved digestion.
 The earthy roots have valuable antioxidants and phytochemicals that fight inflammation by coating the digestive tract with mucous that protects the stomach lining from acid.
 It’s loaded with B vitamins for your metabolism, and all the nutrients—calcium, iron, selenium, magnesium, and beta-carotene—that when combined make licorice a natural antacid that provides long-lasting relief far better than any synthetic antacid.

 Aloe vera has been used for thousands of years as a powerful and soothing topical remedy.
-Today, aloe juice is used to help in help in buffering stomach acid levels.
-Aloe juice’s immune modulation functions help manage healthily levels of inflammation because of its polysaccharides and acemannan.
-Aloe has supporting enzymes such as lipase and amylase to break down fat and sugars, and contains bradykinase.
+Today, aloe juice is used to help buffering stomach acid levels.
+The active compounds in Aloe juice, primarily polysaccharides and acemannan have a lot of bioactivity that may help to aid digestion.
+Aloe has supporting enzymes such as lipase and amylase to help break down fat and sugars, and contains bradykinase.
 Other benefits include vitamin B12, and anti-oxidant vitamins like vitamin A, C, and E.

 Yogurt is a natural antacid food that can truly do the body good.
 Live cultured yogurt supports the digestive tract with healthy bacteria that assists in breaking down food.
 It is highly recommended for people suffering with heartburn, especially if it occurs when sleeping.
 Yogurt is one of the premier foods for digestive health and should be eaten daily for all its nutritional benefits.
 Choose a quality, plain yogurt without added sugar, sweeteners, and flavorings.
 Adding your own berries, maple syrup, or honey is superior to any additive flavors found in common supermarket brands.
 The benefits of probiotics like yogurt vastly help improve your gut health.
 It’s a superfood to help digest food, boost the immune system, and protect the digestive tract from harmful pathogens.